Function, Role and Task

 The Thinking by Design process typically involves the following stages:

-1. Define: This stage involves defining the problem that needs to be solved.
-This may involve synthesizing information gathered from stakeholders, and identifying the core problem that needs to be addressed.
+- Define: This stage involves defining the problem that needs to be solved.
+This may involve synthesizing information gathered from stakeholders and identifying the core problem that needs to be addressed.

-2. Analyze: This stage involves analyzing the problem and identifying the root cause(s).
-This may involve using tools such as mind maps, cause-and-effect diagrams, or other analytical methods to gain a deeper understanding of the problem.
+- Analyze: This stage involves analyzing the problem and identifying the root cause(s).
+This may involve using tools such as mind maps, cause-and-effect diagrams, or other analytical methods to understand the problem better.

-3. Ideate: This stage involves generating a wide range of ideas for solving the problem.
-This may involve using brainstorming techniques, sketches, or other ideation methods to generate innovative and diverse integral solutions.
+- Ideate: This stage involves generating a wide range of ideas for solving the problem.
+This may involve brainstorming techniques, sketches, or other ideation methods to generate innovative and diverse integral solutions.

-5. Evaluate: This stage involves testing the solution and gathering feedback from stakeholders.
+- Evaluate: This stage involves testing the solution and gathering stakeholder feedback.
 This feedback is then used to refine the solution and improve its effectiveness.

-6. Communicate: This stage involves communicating the solution to stakeholders.
-This may involve creating reports, presentations, or other visualizations to effectively communicate the solution and its benefits.
+- Communicate: This stage involves communicating the solution to stakeholders.
+This may involve creating reports, presentations, or other visualizations to communicate the solution's benefits effectively.

 Thinking by Design is a powerful problem-solving approach that can be used to create innovative and effective solutions.
 Dragon1 supports this approach by providing enterprise architects with tools and features to visualize, analyze, and communicate their solutions.